numpy/numpy/doc/neps/nep-0019-rng-policy.rst

 This legacy distributions class MUST be accessible under the name ``numpy.random.RandomState`` for backwards compatibility.
-All current ways of instantiating ``numpy.random.RandomState`` with a given state should instantiate the Mersenne Twister basic RNG with the same state.
-The legacy distributions class MUST be capable of accepting other basic RNGs.
-The purpose here is to ensure that one can write a program with a consistent basic RNG state with a mixture of libraries that may or may not have upgraded from ``RandomState``.
+All current ways of instantiating ``numpy.random.RandomState`` with a given state should instantiate the Mersenne Twister BitGenerator with the same state.
+The legacy distributions class MUST be capable of accepting other BitGenerators.
+The purpose here is to ensure that one can write a program with a consistent BitGenerator state with a mixture of libraries that may or may not have upgraded from ``RandomState``.
 Instances of the legacy distributions class MUST respond ``True`` to ``isinstance(rg, numpy.random.RandomState)`` because there is current utility code that relies on that check.
 Similarly, old pickles of ``numpy.random.RandomState`` instances MUST unpickle correctly.

 ``numpy.random.*``